canarytrace/documentation/docs/glossary/webperf.md

 - max.
 2s
 - Always be faster than your competition.

-## Key findings

-- In short, your website should load as fast as possible!
-- The ideal website load time for mobile sites is 1-2 seconds.
-- 53% of mobile site visits are abandoned if pages take longer than 3 seconds to load.
-- A 2-second delay in load time resulted in abandonment rates of up to 87%.
-- Google aims for under half-a-second load time.
-- A very slow load time can be a negative Google ranking factor.
-- The average load time for mobile sites is 19 seconds over 3G connections.
-Models predict that publishers whose mobile sites load in 5 seconds earn up to 2x more mobile ad revenue than those whose sites load in 19 seconds.
-- People would not return to websites that took longer than four seconds to load and formed a “negative perception” of a company with a badly put-together site or would tell their family and friends about their experiences.
-- Slow load times are a primary reason visitors abandon a checkout process.
-- In studies, page time load goes from 1s to 3s – the probability of bounce increases by 32%.
-- In studies, page time load goes from 1s to 5s – the probability of bounce increases by 90%.
-- In studies, page time load goes from 1s to 6s – the probability of bounce increases by 106%.
-- In studies, page time load goes from 1s to 10s – the probability of bounce increases by 123%.
-- In a recent study, the average load time for a web page was 3.21s.
-- In a recent study, the average load time for a mobile web page is 22 seconds.
-- For every 100ms decrease in homepage load speed, a company’s customer base saw a 1.11% lift in session-based conversion
-- Users read fewer articles each day whilst experiencing delays loading each web page.
-The speed of the site negatively impacts a user’s session depth, no matter how small the delay.
-- Two-thirds of UK consumers (67%) cite slow loading times as the main reason they would abandon an online purchase.
-- 47 percent of consumers expect a web page to load in two seconds or less.
-- 40 percent of consumers will wait no more than three seconds for a web page to render before abandoning the site
-- 52 percent of online shoppers stated that quick page loading is important to their site loyalty.
-- Shoppers often become distracted when made to wait for a page to load.
-14 percent will begin shopping at another site, and 23 percent will stop shopping or walk away from their computer.
-- Optimise your images – the most important thing you can do to decrease download times.
-Load background images via external - CSS.
-Minimise white space, line returns and comment tags.
-Remove unnecessary META tags and META content.
-Minimise unnecessary javascript and any other client-side scripting.
-- A technical approach to improving user experience would begin with site speed.
-- A faster site should improve visitor satisfaction levels and the number of conversions.
-- Google might crawl your site slower if you have a very slow site (confirmed by Google).
-- Retail and travel sites – 79 percent of online shoppers who experience a dissatisfying visit are less likely to buy from that site again.
-64 percent would simply purchase from another online store.
-- Automotive retail sites take on average 6 seconds to load.
-- Customer packaged goods sites take an average of 6.1 seconds to load.
-- Finance sites take an average of 5.1 seconds to load.
-- Healthcare sites take an average of 5.6 seconds to load.
-- Media sites take an average of 5.5 seconds to load.
-- Retail sites take an average of 6 seconds to load.
-- Technology sites take an average of 6.8 seconds to load.
-- Travel sites take an average of 6.7 seconds to load.
-- Improving your desktop site speed score in isolation of developing a compelling user experience, will not magically lead to BETTER rankings in Google in the short term.
-- Ranking is a nuanced process and there are over 200 signals, but now speed is one of them.
-Know that ‘content’ and relevance’ are still primary.

-## Interesting bookmarks

-Here is a list of links to interesting articles and studies related to web performance:

-1. [Web.dev Performance Guides](https://web.dev/performance/): Official documentation and guides focused on web performance, provided by Google.
-2. [The State of the Web](https://httparchive.org/reports/state-of-the-web): Regularly updated overview of web development and performance with detailed statistics and analysis.
-3. [Web Performance Best Practices](https://developer.mozilla.org/en-US/docs/Web/Performance): Documentation from Mozilla Developer Network (MDN) providing best practices for improving web performance.
-4. [Google Developers: Web Performance](https://developers.google.com/web/fundamentals/performance): Collection of articles and guides from Google Developers focused on optimizing web performance.
-5. [HTTP Archive](https://httparchive.org/): Open-source dataset containing a comprehensive collection of web data and analysis that provides detailed insights into web performance.
-6. [Web Performance Case Studies](https://wpostats.com/): A series of case studies on web performance, covering various types of websites and optimization techniques.
-7. [Web Performance Today](https://www.soasta.com/blog/): Blog by SOASTA (now part of Akamai) focused on current trends and tips in web performance.
-8. [Fast load times](https://web.dev/fast/): Techniques for improving site performance.
-9. [Web Almanac](https://almanac.httparchive.org/en/2022/): Annual report on the state of the web, with detailed statistics and analysis.

 These resources should provide you with detailed information on web performance and how to optimize it.